 Key Responsibilities for Small Retailers

 To find out more about the carrier bag charge in England and how to comply with the law, take a look at Carrier Bag Charges - Retailers Responsibilities.
 This is a useful reference point for small retailers to help them prepare for changes in April.

 The bag charge provides an opportunity to generate revenue, gain customer loyalty, advertise your retail business, and gain some valuable PR whilst raising money for a good cause.
 Sound good?!

 Here's how retailers can take advantage of the sales & marketing opportunities:

-4 Benefits of Bag Charge for Small & Independent Retailers
+Four Benefits of 10p Plastic Bag Charge for Small & Independent Retailers

-1. Generate Sales Revenue by Selling Branded Reusable Shopping Bags
+1. Generate Sales Revenue - Sell Reusable Shopping Bags at Point of Sale

 Make them available at Point of Sale at an attractive price point so people will buy if they forget their bag.
 Ideal for all kinds of retailers, including charity shops, museums, art galleries, fashion boutiques, and food retailers.